 Palais Royal has become a favorite place of mine after living just around the corner.
 I walked through here every chance I had and always found something so peaceful about Palais Royal.
 There isn’t much grass, so pack a picnic for the benches or chairs surrounding the fountain.
 You will find Parisians enjoying the French gardens in the summer on their lunch break, lined up enjoying a sunny day along the building of Palais Royal.
 Palais Royal is filled with trees and is a great spot to escape the hot Parisian sun during a heat wave.

 The Tuileries Gardens in front of the Louvre.
 This is a popular park for both Parisians and tourists.
 It is one of the best picnic spots in Paris due to its large green space and gardens.
 This is a pretty classic Paris picnic spot.
 You can sit on the grass before the Louvre and watch the sunset behind the Eiffel Tower.
 Other options include inside the gardens on a bench or one of the many green chairs.
 Close by, you can grab a baguette sandwich at a local boulangerie, a cup of coffee from Café Kitsuné, or a pastry at the Ritz Comptoir that sells pastries.

-You will have to make a day trip out of this and head on the RER B just outside the city lines.
-If you make it for cherry blossom season you will be rewarded with an area covered in cherry blossom trees.
+Parc de Sceau is located south of Paris, just outside the city lines.
+To get here, you must make a day trip out of this and head on the RER B. If you make it for cherry blossom season, you will be rewarded with an area covered in cherry blossom trees.
+It is one of the best picnic areas in Paris and a favorite spot of mine, especially during cherry blossom season.
 You can picnic under the pink blossoms.
-It is rare (unless it is raining like my visit) to find this place empty.
-This is a destination but an experience to picnic under the cherry blossoms.
+It is rare (unless it is raining, like my visit) to find this place empty.

 Do you have a favorite place to picnic in Paris?
 Comment below and share!